petarzarkov/rust-beats/README.md

 # rust-beats 🥁

-A parallel drum beat generator written in Rust that creates randomized musical beats using real audio samples.
+A procedural music generator written in Rust that creates unique lofi/chill songs with complete synthesis - no samples needed!

 ## 🎵 Live Demo